Sumirmat97/Os-Lab-Work/lab9/README_2015KUCP1017.txt

 		decreasing the break deallocates memory.
 		brk() sets the end of the data segment to the value specified by addr, when the system has enough memory, and the process does not exceed its maximum data size.

-		The header file for alloca() is "unistd.h"
+		The header file for brk() is "unistd.h"

 	H.mmap()